About Sumo Logic Threat Intelligence

 The sources on the Threat Intelligence tab include:

-• _sumo_global_feed_cs.
-This is an out-of-the-box default source of threat indicators supplied by third party intel vendors and maintained by Sumo Logic.
-You cannot edit this source.
+- Sumo Logic sources.
+Out-of-the-box default sources of threat indicators supplied by third party intel vendors and maintained by Sumo Logic.
+You cannot edit these sources.
+See Sumo Logic threat intelligence sources below.

-• Other sources.
+- Other sources.
 The other sources on the tab are imported by Cloud SIEM administrators so that Cloud SIEM analysts can use them to find threats.
+See Ingest threat intelligence indicators to learn how to add other sources.

 Only Cloud SIEM administrators can add threat intelligence indicators to the datastore.